Stress Fractures of the Hip

 - A sudden and rapid increase in activity level

 - Poor nutrition and inadequate energy intake

 - Lower body mass index (BMI)

 When a hip stress fracture is suspected, it is important to schedule an orthopedic consultation for proper examination and care.
-Dr. Kelechi Okoroha is a hip fracture specialist who provides detailed examination and care for patients with hip stress fractures in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+Dr. Kelechi Okoroha is a hip fracture specialist who provides detailed examination and care for patients with hip stress fractures in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.